 Please note: Bills are available on your student portal sometime during the first week of each quarter and are due at the end of the third week of the quarter; otherwise you will be charged a late payment fee.
 Your student bill must be paid each quarter in order to be registered for the next academic quarter.
 Please read the Student Bill Payment Policy for more information.

 5. How do I apply for student loans?

 After you file your FAFSA and complete your CTS Financial Aid application online, you will receive an Award letter that will include a Direct Loan Award sheet and a calculation of your estimated loan eligibility.
 After receiving your Award letter, return your signed and completed Direct Loan Award sheet to the CTS Financial Office.
 If you are a first-time borrower at CTS, you will also need to click on the link to go to our Loan Application Process and follow the steps indicated to complete a Master Promissory Note (MPN) and Entrance Counseling.
 Before you can receive a Federal Student Loan, you must have a valid MPN on file with the U.S. Department of Education.
 Your official loan application is your completed and signed Direct Loan Award sheet that must be returned to the Financial Aid Office each academic year that you desire to borrow.
-Loan applications for 2013-14 can be submitted up until the end of your last period of enrollment for the 2013-14 award year.
-Loan processing for the 2013-14 award year will begin on July 1, 2013.
+Loan applications for the current award year can be submitted up until the end of your last period of enrollment for the current award year.
+Loan processing for the 2014-15 award year will begin on July 1, 2014.
 If you don't immediately need a student loan, please retain your Award sheet to use if you need to borrow later on in the school year.

 6. Are short-term loans available?